mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

   - Click on the `Promote` portion of the progress bar, and sign off.
   - When we have the quorum of signoffs, we'll schedule the promote graph, and we'll get a release-signed xpi.
+  - Again, the promote button becomes a link to the build graph, wait until they are all finished.
+The signed xpi can be found as an artifact on the `release-signing-...` task.